Community Partnership Neighborhoods

 The Saint Paul Chamber Orchestra firmly believes that building authentic, long-term relationships is vital to the work of serving the community and connecting more people to the transformational music we perform.
 While the SPCO proudly performs in many Twin Cities neighborhoods, we are grateful for the deeper partnerships we are working toward in two of these communities.

-Currently, the 250-seat theater is filled, three times a year, with an enthusiastic audience for an SPCO chamber music series.
+Currently, the 250-seat theater is filled, three to four times a year, with an enthusiastic audience for an SPCO Northside series.
 Tickets are free for Northside residents and people from outside the neighborhood are encouraged to come experience all that the Capri has to offer.
-Community input has driven the programming offered at the Capri and will continue to guide our work in the 2020.21 season and beyond.
+Community input has driven the programming offered at the Capri and will continue to guide our work in the 2021.22 season and beyond.

 WEST SIDE, Saint Paul